11 Best Bar Top Epoxy Brands [2026]

 You might not know that there are actually different resins on the market.
 Epoxy resins are popular for their clarity, durability, and self-leveling properties.
 It’s the type that you see being used on epoxy resin countertops.

-If you’re working on thick bar tops with embedded objects, get a deep-pour epoxy that can handle thicker applications.
+If you’re working on thick bar tops with embedded objects, get a deep-pour epoxy that can handle thicker pours.
 Learn all about the different types of resin and their applications.
 There’s some really helpful info there because epoxy resin is not the only type out there.

 UV resistance is important to prevent yellowing, especially if your bar top will be exposed to sunlight and is near large windows.
 But like I mentioned before, if yellowing is a concern, then you might want to pour a darker colored resin.

+I wrote a really helpful article about white epoxy countertops turning yellow.
 There are many things that can cause your bar top to yellow that has nothing to do with the resin itself.

 Check for any special considerations such as odor, ventilation requirements, and whether the resin is food-safe if you plan to use the bar top for dining.